 Step-by-Step HNSW Index Creation for Production Workloads

 Before executing any index creation command, validate the embedding schema against pgvector constraints.
-HNSW requires strictly fixed-dimensional vectors.
-Mismatched dimensions or implicit type casting will cause silent query fallbacks to sequential scans or catastrophic recall degradation.
-Define your table with explicit dimensionality and operator class alignment:
+HNSW requires strictly fixed-dimensional vectors; mismatched dimensions or implicit type casting cause silent query fallbacks to sequential scans or catastrophic recall degradation.
+Define the table with explicit dimensionality and the metadata columns you will pre-filter on:

 SQL